McCarthy front-runner to replace Martin O’Neill as Republic of Ireland manager

 Mick McCarthy is the front-runner in the race to replace Martin O’Neill as Republic of Ireland manager after his five-year reign came to an abrupt close.

-O’Neill, assistant Roy Keane and their staff parted company with the Republic of Ireland on Wednesday after chief executive John Delaney had held talks with the 66-year-old in London on Tuesday evening.
+O’Neill, assistant Roy Keane and their staff parted company with the Football Association of Ireland on Wednesday after its chief executive John Delaney had held talks with the 66-year-old in London on Tuesday evening.

 The split had looked increasingly inevitable after a poor Nations League campaign which drew to a close with Monday night’s 0-0 draw with Denmark in Aarhus, during which Ireland failed to muster a single shot on target.

+He continued: “Knowing that the past year would be a transitional phase for the squad, I have capped twelve new players in the last nine games, with the aim that they become significant international contributors in the coming campaign.

+“To the players, I reserve great praise and admiration for the phenomenal commitment they have shown whilst wearing the Irish shirt.”

-O’Neill’s departure from a contract which was due to expire after his side’s involvement in Euro 2020 was confirmed in a statement from the Football Association of Ireland.
+O’Neill’s departure from a contract which was due to expire after his side’s involvement in Euro 2020 was confirmed in a statement from the FAI.

 Delaney was thrilled to unveil his “dream team” management duo in November 2013 and his faith in the pair was initially rewarded when they guided the Republic to the Euro 2016 finals and then to the play-offs for this summer’s World Cup.